focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ When pressing shift+delete, the selection is not removed
 + Improve buffer opening logic:
     + (To help with debugging should output buffer id in the open file dialog)
     + Try moving a file around - it doesn't get marked as deleted